 Wayne Monfries, Chair

-A graduate of Georgetown University, he has over 28 years of experience in tax and accounting.
-Wayne was a former Vice President for NIKE for nine years after beginning his career at the accounting firm, PWC (formerly Coopers & Lybrand) in Washington, D.C.
-He also held finance positions for the food manufacturer, Mars Incorporated, in New Jersey and London.
+A graduate of Georgetown University, he has over 30 years of experience in tax and accounting.
+Prior to his current role at TransUnion, Wayne was a VP for NIKE for nine years.
+He began his career in public accounting at Big 4 accounting firm, PWC in Washington, D.C. and has also held finance and tax positions for food manufacturer, Mars Incorporated in New Jersey and London.

 Ruth Beyer, Vice Chairwoman

 Senior Vice President and General Counsel of Precision Castparts Corporation

 Ruth A. Beyer, J.D. has been Senior Vice President and General Counsel of Precision Castparts Corp. since April 1, 2013.
 Prior to that, she was was Principal in the Portland office at Stoel Rives LLP, and served as the Managing Partner from 1995 to 2005.
 She serves as Chair of the Board of Regents of OSU Honors College and the Co-Founder of the OSU Women's Giving Circle.
 She serves as a Trustee of Marylhurst University and has been a Member of the Board of Directors of Morrison Center since 2006.
 Ms. Beyer is a past recipient of the Award of Merit from Multnomah Bar Association.

 M.D.
 Candidate, Class of 2019